-• Level 1 - inputs include quoted prices for identical instruments and are the most observable,

-• Level 2 - inputs include quoted prices for similar instruments and observable inputs such as interest rates and yield curves, and

-• Level 3 - inputs include data not observable in the market and reflect management judgment about the assumptions market participants would use in pricing the instrument.
+- Level 1 inputs include quoted prices for identical instruments and are the most observable, - Level 2 inputs include quoted prices for similar instruments and observable inputs such as interest rates and yield curves, and - Level 3 inputs include data not observable in the market and reflect management judgment about the assumptions market participants would use in pricing the instrument.

 The fair value of each class of the Offered Notes is categorized within Level 2 of the hierarchy, reflecting the use of inputs derived from prices for similar instruments.
-The fair value of each class of such Offered Notes is assumed to be equal to the initial principal amount of such class of Notes.
-The fair value of the Class C Notes is categorized within Level 3 of the hierarchy as inputs to such fair value calculation are generally not observable, and is assumed to be equal to the initial principal amount of such class of Notes.
+The fair value of each class of Offered Notes is assumed to be equal to the product of the "Price to Public" for such class (as shown on the cover page of this prospectus) and the initial principal amount of such class of Notes.
+The interest rate for each class of Offered Notes is shown on the cover page of this prospectus.
+The fair value of the Class B Notes and the Class C Notes is categorized within Level 3 of the hierarchy as inputs to such fair value calculation are generally not observable, and are assumed to be equal to the theoretical price based on the interest rates shown on the cover page of this prospectus and the initial principal amount of such class of Notes.